exciting/exciting/INSTALL.md

 Compiling exciting with SIRIUS is complex.
 To simplify the procecss of building dependencies, SIRIUS can be completely installed with the python package manager [spack](https://spack.readthedocs.io/en/latest/getting_started.html).

-As of exciting Flurine, only a CPU build chain using GCC on Ubuntu Focal is regularly tested in exciting's CI.
+As of exciting Neon, only a CPU build chain using GCC on Ubuntu Focal is regularly tested in exciting's CI.
 This is provided in [build/utilities/docker/Dockerfile_ci_sirius](build/utilities/docker/Dockerfile_ci_sirius).

 ```shell